What creates cynicism?

 Age, for one.
-A better word for it would, of course, experience.
+A better word for it would be experience.
 Interactions, burned bridges, and the disparity between what is being said and the hypocritical actions that follow.

 I have long made an effort to cease saying things you ought to say and a certain point in time just because you are supposed to.